ncatlab/nlab-content/pages/7/8/0/0/87/content.md

 By the remarks above, if $S=Set$ and "cover" means "surjection" (or equivalently, "regular epi"), then we recover the above-defined external notion of anafunctor.

-In [HGT I][] the following additional axioms were assumed on the class of covers, ensuring additional good behavior of internal anafunctors.
-(Toby, want to say exactly what these are for?)
+In [HGT I][] the following additional axiom was assumed on the class of covers,

-* every cover is a [[regular epimorphism]], and
 * every equivalence relation involving a cover has a quotient, which is a cover.

-(These are to discuss descent later in the paper. -David (learning nuts and bolts here))
+This is used in the section on descent and its relation to (2-)bundles.

 #Homotopy-theoretic interpretation#